Minjung: Gwangju Democratization Movement

 The Gwangju Democratization Movement, officially renamed the Gwangju Uprising in 1987, began on May 18, 1980.
 The citizens of Gwangju, seeking the abolition of martial law and the resignation of General Chun Doo-hwan, initiated the movement.
 As General Chun Doo-hwan and the military tried to maintain martial law, students and some civilians came together to demonstrate their disapproval.
 On May 18, 200 male students tried to enter a school that was forced into closure by officials.
 During the attempt, the students were heavily injured.
 Seeing this, civilians decided to join in but were stopped by military forces.
 In the end, many civilians were injured and killed, thus starting the Gwangju Movement.
 On May 19, as the movement grew to 5000 civilians, the military brought in an armoured motorcar and marched in with guns wielding fixed-bayonets.
 On May 20, 200,000 civilians marched through the military force and stopped all communications systems in the city so the military would not bring in reinforcements.
 Thus, Gwangju was freed.

 Chun Doo-hwan was the ROK army general and president of South Korea from 1980 to 1988.
 Chun started his coup by making himself head of the KCIA and keeping his position as head of the Defense Security of Command.
 Minjung gathered to the streets to protest and demonstrate their opinions about Chun's action.
 On May 17, 1980, Chun declared martial law to finalize his coup.
 Chun fired and arrested high officials and students who were opposed to his actions.
 On the next day, martial law was declared and about 500 people came together to Gwangju's streets to protest and demand the repeal of the martial law.
 "One woman student was pilloried near the town square, where a paratrooper attacked her breasts with a bayonet."
 The soldiers shot and killed people who kept protesting and refused to go home.
 Gwangju Rebellion is also called Gwangju massacre because of the number of casualties inflicted on the protesters.
-It is unclear how many people actually died in the Gwangju Rebellion, but one source indicates the number to be between 2,300 to 4,900 deaths in May 1980.
+It is unclear how many people actually died in the Gwangju Rebellion, but one source indicates the number to be between 2,300 and 4,900 deaths in May 1980.

 As a result of this chaos, Chun took it upon himself to isolate about 37,000 journalists, students, teachers, labor organizers, and civil servants in condemned and confined camps up in the mountain areas to promote "a time of cleansing their minds and spirits."
 Chun was not willing to let these movements go without making it very clear that he was not going to tolerate this.
 He said he was setting up these boot camps for those "who would see the error of their ways after lots of push-ups, marathon running, small-group criticism and self-criticism, and ideological exhortation."